roengle/VexInfo/README.md

 ## Acknowledgements

-* My robotics advisor, Frank Menjivar, who always motivated me to strive for me, leading me to developing this project.
+* My robotics advisor, Frank Menjivar, who always motivated me to strive for more, leading me to developing this project.